zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 - If we want higher availability we need to settle for weak consistency
 - If we want strong consistency we need to settle for lower availability

+# Quorum
+Quorum is a mechanism to ensure consistency and availability.
+It's a way to agree on a consensus among nodes about the current state of the dataset.

+It's usually a majority vote that needs to agree and respond to a request for it to be successful.

+# Write quorum
+We need the majority of

 #CAP
 #ACID